 Our Medical Research Council Protein Phosphorylation and Ubiquitylation Unit (MRC-PPU) are working with the charity Parkinson’s UK, as well as with local patients and carers, to establish a ‘Parkinson’s Research Interest Group’ in Tayside.
 They look forward to discussing their research findings with the group and to hearing what the group think about their work.
 If you would like to know more about this group, then please contact MRC-PPU Senior Administrator Alison Hart by email on firstname.lastname@example.org

 The School provides a number of opportunties for schools to interact with research and researchers.
-These include the chance to participate in events such as Magnificent Microbes, Incredible Immunology and RSE Saturday morning Masterclasses or longer-term projects such as Animating Science and Antibiotics Unearthed.
+These include the chance to participate in events such as Magnificent Microbes, Incredible Immunology and RSE Saturday morning Masterclasses or longer-term projects such as Animating Science.
 We also provide secondary school lab practical support and training for teachers, work experience opportunities and access to resources.
 More details can be found in our dedicated Schools Outreach pages.